Christian Values

 CHRISTIANITY IN SCHOOL COMMUNITY

-This term we are exploring and teaching as a school community a particular focus on one of our twelve Christian Values.
+This term we are exploring and teaching as a school community a particular focus on one of our fourteen Christian Values.

 Please see our class door or entrance to see how each class is promoting this church value.
 We also have displays around the school that promote this theme.

-We organise our Chritian Values into a two year cycle, one for each half-term.
-2023-24 is Cycle A.
+We organise our Christian Values into a two year cycle, one, or sometimes two, for each half-term.
+Cycle A started again in 2023-24.

 ----------------------------